Cynthia Leitich Smith: Ancestor Approved: Intertribal Stories for Kids

 Ancestor Approved: Intertribal Stories for Kids is a collection of 18 intersecting short stories and poems set at a powwow, published in 2021 by Heartdrum in partnership with We Need Diverse Books.
 Cynthia Leitich Smith edited the collection, and also authored the story, Between the Lines, which features characters from her earlier book, Indian Shoes.
 Featured contributors include: Joseph Bruchac, Art Coulson, Christine Day, Eric Gansworth, Dawn Quigley, Carole Lindstrom, Rebecca Roanhorse, David A. Robertson, Andrea L. Rogers, Kim Rogers, Cynthia Leitich Smith, Monique Gray Smith, Traci Sorell, Tim Tingle, and Brian Young.

 Sisters of the Neversea

-Sisters of the Neversea is a middle grade novel, a modern-day re-imagining of Peter Pan, published in 2021 by Heartdrum in partnership with We Need Diverse Books for readers 8 and up.
+Sisters of the Neversea is a middle grade novel, a modern-day re-imagining of Peter Pan, published in 2021 by Heartdrum in partnership with We Need Diverse Books, for readers aged 8 and upwards.
 It was also published by HarperCollins Canada and paperback edition published by Harper360 (June 2022), an imprint of HarperCollins UK.
 Sisters of the Neversea received starred reviews from Kirkus Reviews, Publishers Weekly, School Library Journal, Shelf Awareness and Booklist.

+Harvest House

+Harvest House is a young adult novel at the literary crossroads of contemporary realism and haunting mystery, published in 2023 by Candlewick Press, for ages 12 and up.
+It revisits the world of American Indian Youth Literature Award winner Hearts Unbroken.
+It was also published by Thorndike Press (large-print edition) and Listening Library (audiobook).
+It received starred reviews from Publishers Weekly, School Library Connection and Shelf Awareness.

+Blue Stars: Mission One: The Vice Principal Problem

+Blue Stars: Mission One: The Vice Principal Problem, co-written with Kekla Magoon and illustrated by Molly Murakami is a middle grade graphic novel featuring cousins who team up to save the world - starting with their school.
+It will be published in 2024 by Candlewick Press.
+The book is a Junior Library Guild selection and received starred reviews from Kirkus Reviews, Shelf Awareness, and Publishers Weekly.